 • Accepted transfer credit counts as both attempted and earned hours.

 III.
 Maximum Time Limit: To remain eligible for financial aid, undergraduate students must complete their degree requirements within 150 percent of the published length of their academic program.
-At Manhattan College, for example, this means that students in programs requiring 120 hours for graduation are eligible for financial aid during the first 180 attempted hours as an undergraduate.
+At Manhattan University, for example, this means that students in programs requiring 120 hours for graduation are eligible for financial aid during the first 180 attempted hours as an undergraduate.
 All attempted hours are counted, including transfer hours, whether or not financial aid was received, or the course work was successfully completed.

 SAP Reviews: At the end of each semester, a review is completed, and students who are out of compliance with one or more of the SAP standards will be notified by the Dean and the Office of Student Financial Services.
-The College’s policies on academic warning, probation and dismissal are cited under the Academic Standards and Procedures section of the catalog.
-Manhattan College may fund students during their probationary period.
+The University’s policies on academic warning, probation and dismissal are cited under the Academic Standards and Procedures section of the catalog.
+Manhattan University may fund students during their probationary period.

 Regaining Eligibility for Financial Aid: To regain eligibility, the student may attend summer school and/or any other terms necessary, without aid, until all deficiencies are remedied.